 The company I used, Kleinsmith Stair and Trim, had the whole process down to a science.
 The first carpenter came and took out the old stair railing and put in the new wood posts and railings.
 This process took two days.

 The second phase was the staining.
-They knocked that out in one day.
+They matched the stair color to our floors (Napa Valley Tobacco Hickory) and finished that section in one day.
 The third was a finishing carpenter who installed all the balusters and finishing pieces.